IIITKalyaniFOSC/first-contribution-guide/README.md

 You could join our slack team in case you need any help or have any questions.
 [Checkout our slack page](https://iiitkalyanifosc.slack.com/messages/CA03WCVQE/).

 Now let's get you started with contributing to other projects.
-We've compiled a list of projects with easy issues you can get started on.
+We've compiled a list of projects with easy issues you can get started in.